 Epistemology is the study of the nature of knowledge.
 It deals with questions as is there truth and or absolute truth, is there one way or many ways to see something.
 In research, epistemology manifest itself in several views.
-The two extremes are positivism and intrepretivism.
+The two extremes are positivism and interpretivism.

-Positivism asserts that all truth can be verified and proven scientifically and can be measure and or observed.
+Positivism asserts that all truth can be verified and proven scientifically and can be measured and or observed.
 This position discounts religious revelation as a source of knowledge as this cannot be verified scientifically.
 The position of positivist is also derived from realism in that there is an external world out there that needs to be studied.

 For researchers, positivism is the foundation of quantitative research.
 Quantitative researchers try to be objective in their research, they try to avoid coming into contact with whatever they are studying as they do not want to disturb the environment.
 One of the primary goals is to make generalizations that are applicable in all instances.